-Listening to a friend talk, whose son has learning difficulties, it soon dawned on me that everything she was saying about him sounded familiar that she was talking about me too.
-That some of his difficulties were also mine that I also have learning difficulties brought about by brain damage.
-That I struggle to learn.
+Listening to a friend talking, whose son has learning difficulties, it dawned on me that everything she was saying about him, she was talking about me too.
+His difficulties were also mine.
+That I also struggle to learn.

-Our conversation brought about a new understanding on my own difficulties and why school was impossible.
-I have never chosen to hide behind my difficulties, because I have what I have, there’s no point to living in denial or run away from my difficulties.
-I simply failed to ‘get school’ and with no support in or out of school, I would always fail to succeed.
-With the help, I may have fared better.
+Our conversation brought about a new understanding on why school was impossible.
+I have never chosen to hide behind my difficulties, there is no point in living in denial, or running away from those.
+It wasn’t my fault, I failed to ‘get school’ and with no support in or out of school, I was doomed to fail.

-It’s true to say that a lot of children don’t get school, but that’s a different discussion for another time.
-So long as there isn’t something fundamental that we deal with that stops us from getting school, there is no reason why children won’t get school; it just comes later for some children.
+It’s true to say that a lot of children don’t get school, but that’s a different discussion.
+So long as there isn’t something fundamental that we deal with that stops us from learning, or getting school, there is no reason why children won’t get school: it just comes later for some children.

 Failing in school isn’t something I’m proud of, but I shouldn’t feel guilty either.
 I should have had someone in school, helping me to learn.
 It also didn’t help when judgments on my abilities were constantly being formed from school and home and yet nothing was ever done about it.

 Even if no one new about my cerebral palsy diagnosis, they did know of my struggles and help should have been forthcoming.
 I’ve been let down.
 Brain damage will always have massive implications.

 Through my blog, I am still finding out what those implications are.
 No doubt those implications will be the subject of another blog.